 First off, MolochDAO is a decentralized autonomous organization (DAO) centered around coordinating members’ ether (ETH) and skills to help pay for worthwhile projects in the Ethereum arena.

-Launched last month by Spankchain maestro Ameen Soleimani Connext founder Arjun Buptani, the DAO’s membership and buzz has steadily been growing.
+Launched last month by SpankChain maestro Ameen Soleimani, the DAO’s membership and buzz has steadily been growing.
 100 ether is the minimum tribute to join for now, and once in, users can submit and vote on relevant funding proposals.

 Any member can submit a funding proposal. @ameensol submitted the 1st proposal to support @kyokan_io for their efforts on The State of ETH 2.0.
 Members will have 1 week to vote, simple majority no quorum.